 You may decide to journey to the ruins by foot or catch a taxi to explore.
-And if you’re really keen to absorb as much history as possible you can hire a local guide from us to fill your mind with knowledge.
+If you’re really keen to absorb as much history as possible you can hire a local guide from us to fill your mind with knowledge.
 Time for a cup of tea to discuss what options you would like to experience for your stay.
-Then the guided grand tour of your homestay begins!
+Then, the guided grand tour of your homestay begins!

 A truly awesome site with relatively few tourists, this hilltop Inca citadel lies high above the village on a triangular plateau with a plunging gorge on either side.
 Allow several hours to explore.
 Worthwhile but grueling, it’s good training for the Inca Trail!